sixro/confluence-maven-plugin/README.md

   * `wikiDirectory` is the directory where to find additional wiki files (optional; default value is `src/wiki`)

+[Jamie Townsend](http://github.com/jamietownsend) has found an issue related to character encoding on v1.0.1: the plugin read markdowns with default character encoding.
+Starting with v1.0.3, the default character encoding is `UTF-8`, but you can change it defining system variable `markdown.characterencoding`.

 ### <a name="usage_settings_xml_example" />settings.xml example

 Here you can find an example on what to add in your `${HOME}\.m2\settings.xml`.